Skip to content

 3. Presumptive Service Connection: If you have a condition on the list of presumptive conditions, you don’t have to prove the second part (#2) of the Caluza triangle.

 OCD is not on the VA’s list of presumptive conditions.
-So, if your service is not directly responsible (i.e. direct service connection) for your OCD, your only other option is to pursue an OCD VA rating secondary to another condition.
+So, if your service is not directly responsible (i.e. direct service connection) for your OCD, your only other option is to pursue a VA rating secondary to another condition.

 Here is a short list of conditions that research shows may lead to OCD.
 All of these are also rated using the General Rating Formula for Mental Disorders:

-If you have a VA rating for any of the above conditions and believe they may have caused your OCD, you should consider filing a claim for an OCD VA rating as a secondary condition.
+If you have a VA rating for any of the above conditions and believe they may have caused your OCD, you should consider filing a claim for OCD as a secondary condition.

-Read our blog How to File a Secondary VA Claim Online (4-Step Process) to learn more about filing for an OCD VA rating as a secondary condition.
+Read our blog How to File a Secondary VA Claim Online (4-Step Process) to learn more about filing for a secondary condition.

 How,May,I,Help,You.,Smiling,Young,Woman,With,Fair